tonsky/tonsky.github.io/_posts/2023-05-16-humble-signals.md

 For details, see [Reactively algorithm description](https://dev.to/modderme123/super-charging-fine-grained-reactive-performance-47ph#reactively).

-Effect is basically a signal that watches when it gets marked `:check` (something down the deps tree has changed) and forces its dependencies to see if any of them are actually `:dirty`.
+An effect is a signal that watches when it gets marked `:check` (something down the deps tree has changed) and forces its dependencies to see if any of them are actually `:dirty`.
 If any of them are, it evaluates its body:

 ```
 (s/defsignal *a